-He’s traded celebrating for moaning, dissent, and petulance.
+In the second half of last season, he traded celebrating for moaning, dissent, and petulance.

-Now without a goal since Boxing Day, perhaps a history lesson is in order…
+Perhaps a history lesson is in order…

 Overriding memories of the Ivorian feature him wrestling hulking centre-backs to the floor, brushing off all those who dared entered his space before unleashing emphatic finishes.